esnet/pypond/docs/source/sanitize.md

 ts = TimeSeries(DATA_WITH_GAPS)
 aligned = ts.align(field_spec='value', window='1m', method='linear', limit=2)
 ```
 * `field_spec` - indicates which fields should be interpolated by the selected `method`.
 Typical usage of this arg type.
 If not supplied, then the default field `value` will be used.
-This indicates which fields should be interpolated by the selected `method`.
 * `window` - an integer and the usual `s/m/h/d` notation like `1m`, `30s`, `6h`, etc. The emitted events will be emitted on the indicated window boundaries.
 Due to the nature of the interpolation, one would want to use a window close to the frequency of the events.
 It would make little sense to set a window of `5h` on hourly data, etc.
 * `method` - the interpolation method to be used: `linear` (the default) and `hold`.
 * `limit` - sets a limit on the number of boundary interpolated events will be produced.
 If `limit=2, window='1m'` and two events come in at the following times: